org-zpr/zpr-visaservice/README.md

   a visa should be issued.
 - `zpt` - ZPR Policy Tester is a command line tool for testing how `libeval` evaluates policy.
-- `vs-admin` - Bare bones administration client for the visa service.
+- `vs-admin` - CLI based administration client for the visa service.
 Exercises the HTTPS admin api of `vs`.
+- `zpr-dashboard` - CLI based "GUI" dashboard for monitoring visa service activity.
 - `admin-api-types` - Library crate for data structures used by `vs` and `vs-admin`.
 - `integration-test` - Shell-based integration tests.
 Includes evaluation tests